linode/docs/docs/databases/elasticsearch/a-guide-to-elasticsearch-plugins.md

 contributor:
   name: Tyler Langlois
   link: https://tjll.net
-description: 'This guide will walk through how to install a variety of powerful Elasticsearch plugins.'
+description: 'This guide will walk through how to install a variety of useful Elasticsearch plugins.'
 og_description: 'Elasticsearch supports a wide variety of plugins which enable more powerful search features.
 This guide will explore how to manage, install, and use these plugins to better leverage Elasticsearch for different use cases.'
 external_resources:
  - '[Elastic Documentation](https://www.elastic.co/guide/index.html)'
 keywords: 'elastic,elasticsearch,plugins,search,analytics,search engine'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2017-12-22
+published: 2017-12-30
-modified: 2017-12-22
+modified: 2017-12-30
 modified_by:
   name: Linode
-title: 'Elasticsearch Plugins'
+title: 'How to Install and Use Elasticsearch Plugins'
 ---

 ## What are Elasticsearch Plugins?

 [Elasticsearch](https://www.elastic.co/products/elasticsearch) is an open-source, scalable search engine.
 Although Elasticsearch supports a wide variety of features out-of-the-box, Elasticsearch can also be extended by a variety of [_plugins_](https://www.elastic.co/guide/en/elasticsearch/plugins/6.1/index.html) to enhance its functionality.
 Features such as PDF processing and advanced analysis techniques can improve an existing Elasticsearch setup.

 This guide will explain to how install and use a variety of useful Elasticsearch plugins.
-In addition to basic Elasticsearch installation steps, some basic examples using the Elasticsearch API will also be used.
+In addition to basic Elasticsearch installation steps, some basic examples using the Elasticsearch API will also be demonstrated.

 {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you're not familiar with the `sudo` command, you can check our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.